-Before travelling to Austria please bear in mind the legal regulations pertaining to foreign nationals regarding visas and residence permits.
-After arriving in Austria you have to fulfill the regulations and register yourself at your place of residence within 3 days after your arrival in Austria.
+Before travelling to Austria please bear in mind the legal regulations pertaining to foreign nationals regarding visas and residence permits (student).
+After arriving in Austria you have to fulfill the regulations and register yourself at your place of residence within 3 days after your arrival in Ausria.

 Cost of Living